kl-fil/kl-fil.github.io/_projects/3_project.md

 ---
 layout: page
 title: Presenting my work
-description: under construction
+description:  All about conferences
 img: assets/img/present.jpeg
 importance: 3
 category: work
 ---

 During my PhD studies I had many opportunities to introduce turtle-associated microbes to diverse scientific minds.
-Here you can find the posters and slides connected to each event.
+Here you can find the posters, slides and photos connected to some of the events.

 <h3>18th International Symposium on Microbial Ecology (ISME18)</h3>
 August 2022 - this symposium was held in Lausanne, Switzerland with more than 2000 attendees.